Elland Road: Norman Hunter South Stand

 The South Stand was built in 1974 at a cost of £500,000 to replace the Scratching Shed, which had been there since the 1920s.
 It comprises two small tiers intersected with a row of 32 executive boxes and an executive restaurant.
 There are a few seats in the South-West Corner, and a large video screen for the 2009–10 season.
 The South-East Corner seats 1,710 fans and was used to house the away fans until they were moved to the West Stand.
-In summer 2006, the stand was redeveloped and closed for the first few games of the 2006–07 season.
+In the summer of 2006, the stand was redeveloped and closed for the first few games of the 2006–07 season.
 The refurbishment included boxing in the concrete columns and alcoves to give the stand a more modern exterior; an overhaul of the kitchen concourse area; a mezzanine-level office area; a total modernisation of the corporate facilities above and a restaurant called Billy's Bar, named after former captain Billy Bremner.
 The club's superstore is nearby.
-On 23 April 2020 the club announced that the stand would be named after Norman Hunter, who had died on 20 April.
+On 23 April 2020, the club announced that the stand would be named after Norman Hunter, who had died on 20 April.